toolbuddy/docoGen/README.md

 * Dependencies of `node-latex-pdf`.
 * Using the file extension which named `.docogen`, and just store json format in it.
   * these files treated as configuration dependency to your generated result.
-  * More information (Still working on it, see `test/example.docogen` to see current support)
+  * More information (Still working on it, see `test/script/` to see current support)
 * Within docogen running, `MikTex` will asked you to install multiple required package with docogen.
+  * It will takes minutes to complete.

 # Usage
 * Install